Our experienced doctors can treat tubal factor infertility

 Hydrosalpinx can be hazardous during fertility evaluation and treatment since it is prone to reinfection.
 Hysterosalpingogram (HSG) can be a particular problem, since the dye can inadvertently introduce bacteria into the tubes, and a serious infection can result.
 Fertility procedures like insemination and embryo transfer can cause similar problems.
 Infection in a hydrosalpinx, salpingitis, can be a serious surgical emergency and result in hospitalization.

 Hydrosalpinx is a classic fertility problem that prevents embryos from reaching the uterus and limits pregnancy rates.
 It can interfere with fertility therapy and cause problems for IVF.
 Fortunately, excellent methods are available to manage the hydrosalpinx.
-With the proper expertise, such as that provided by a board-certified reproductive endocrinologist, success rates are excellent.
+With the proper expertise, success rates are excellent.

 IVF is the recommended fertility therapy in patients with bilateral hydrosalpinx.
-The ability to optimize fertilization rates, place embryos into their correct location and provide excellent hormonal support to the early developing embryo has vastly improved success rates over the last few years.
 The ability to bypass the fallopian tubes and enable sperm to fertilize eggs from the ovary allows women with hydrosalpinx to achieve pregnancy.

-Hydrosalpinx can be repaired in carefully selected cases, but pregnancy rates remain rather low.
+We can repair a hydrosalpinx in carefully selected cases, but pregnancy rates remain rather low.
 Hydrosalpinx can be treated laparoscopically, a procedure known as neosalpingostomy.
 In neosalpingostomy, an incision is made in the end of the hydrosalpinx and the edges of the incision are folded or flowered back, leaving an open tube.
 Unfortunately, the tube often closes back up, and the hydrosalpinx has a high recurrence rate.

 A hydrosalpinx can have adverse effects on pregnancy rates with IVF.
 As success rates with IVF have improved dramatically over the past few years, surgical repair of the fallopian tubes holds less appeal.
 Removal of a damaged tube reduces the risk of complications of therapy and improves success rates with IVF techniques.

 Today, most patients with a hydrosalpinx do not try to repair it.
-Repair can be done in carefully selected young patients with minimal damage to their tubes, but should not be attempted with a large hydrosalpinx in an older woman.
-In these patients, the tube should be removed, via laparoscopic salpingectomy.
+Repair can occur in certain young patients with minimal damage to their tubes.
+However, should not occur with a large hydrosalpinx in an older woman.
+In these patients, the surgeon should remove the tube via laparoscopic salpingectomy.
 Salpingectomy is an easy procedure that takes less than an hour.
 The risks with an experienced surgeon are low, and the benefits substantial.
-It is important to choose an experienced surgeon, since considerations of safety and preservation of the ovarian blood supply with improvement to later pregnancy rates require judgment and experience.
+It is important to choose an experienced surgeon.
+Contact us to learn more.